searxng/searxng/searx/infopage/en/about.md

 search engine, see your browser's documentation:

 - [Firefox]
-- [Microsoft Edge] - Behind the link, you will also find some useful instructions for Chrome and Safari.
+- [Microsoft Edge] : Behind the link, you will also find some useful instructions for Chrome and Safari.
-- [Chromium] - based browsers only add websites that the user navigates to without a path.
+- [Chromium-based] : Only add websites that the user navigates to without a path.

 When adding a search engine, there must be no duplicates with the same name.
 If